ace314/Crypto-surges-plunges-detection/README.md

 # Crypto-surges-plunges-detection
- detect surges and plunges of crytpo in Binance using pandas
+ The goal of this project is to detect surges and plunges of cryptocurrency in Binance.
+The jupyter notebook explain itself.